Solaray Energy is now 1KOMMA5° Sydney and 1KOMMA5° Melbourne.

 3 min

-Solar Panel Cost – The Price To Install A Solar Power System
+The Costs of Installing A Solar Power System

-The price of good quality solar panels is now so affordable, it is possible to get a return on your money in 3-5 years.
-Let’s break these numbers down into more detail to help you figure out how much a solar power system costs and how much it can save you on your power costs.
+Good quality solar panels are now so affordable that it is possible to get a return on your money in 3-5 years.
+Let's break these numbers down into more detail to help you figure out how much a solar power system costs and how much it can save you on your power costs.
 Here are the current solar system prices for good quality solar panels for customers in Sydney:

 3kW 7 x 440W Panels From $4,500 - $5,000From $4,800 - $6,500